e22pla/LocationNotes/README.md

 # LocationNotes

-Is a sample application that uses Netmera’s JS API.
+It is a sample application that uses Netmera’s JS API.
 Simply it keeps geo-location code and small notes that added by users on cloud.
 Also it can search on map and shows the contents within 5 kilometers radius of users current location.

 Netmera allows circular search with few lines of code.